-Ethnic Groups: Predominantly Arab, also Afro-Arab, South Asian, European
+Ethnic Groups: Predominantly Arab, also Afro-Arab, South Asian and European

 Yemen is one of the poorest countries in the Arab world, due to declining oil resources.